drhsqlite/fossil-mirror/www/fpp.md

 # Fossil Push Policy

-"Fossil Push Policy" or "FDD" is a proposed mechanism to help project administrators help enforce project development policies by restricting the kinds of changes that can be pushed up into a community server.
+"Fossil Push Policy" or "FPP" is a proposed mechanism to help project administrators help enforce project development policies by restricting the kinds of changes that can be pushed up into a community server.